Easy Corporate Fundraising Ideas for Events

 If you’re hosting the event just for your employees, don’t miss the opportunity to hand out some silly prizes.
 It can be anything such as:

-- Your manager will serve you coffee at your desk
+• Your manager serves you coffee at your desk

 Increasing Fundraising Donations